 Lowey Dannenberg, P.C., Investigates Claims Against Global Payments, Inc. (GPN) and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C. is investigating claims of violations of federal securities laws on behalf of investors of Global Payments, Inc. (“Global Payments”) (NYSE: GPN).
+NEW YORK, Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C. is investigating claims of violations of federal securities laws on behalf of investors of Global Payments, Inc. ("Global Payments") GPN.

 The investigation concerns whether Global Payments and certain of its officers and directors have engaged in violation of securities laws and/or other business practices.